arturoarevalo/async-work-queue/README.md

 ```

 ## Methods and properties
-The AsyncWorkQueue class has the following properties and methods:
+The `AsyncWorkQueue` class has the following properties and methods:

 * `length` - a read-only property with the number of tasks waiting in the queue.
 * `waiting` - an alias for `length`.
 * `running` - a read-only property with the number of tasks being run at the moment.
 * `working` - a read-only property with the tasks (as an array) being run at the moment (`running === working.length`).
-* `push(task, [callback])` - add a new task to the end of the queue. `callback` will be called once a worker has finished processing the task.
+* `push(task, [callback])` - add a new task, or an array of tasks, to the end of the queue. `callback` will be called once a worker has finished processing the task. `task` can be either a single object or an array of objects.
+If an array is passed, all tasks will fire the same `callback` when finished.
+* `unshift(task, [callback]` - same as `push`, but tasks will be added to the beginnig of the queue instead of the end.

 ## Error handling
-Any exception fired in the `worker` function will be passed as the `error` parameter to the Task `callback`.
+Any exception fired in the `worker` function will be passed as the `error` parameter to the task `callback`.